-- Stay in the shade under an umbrella, tree or another shelter.
+- Stay in the shade under an umbrella, tree or other shelter.
 Avoid the sun between 10 a.m. and 4 p.m., when the rays are the strongest.

 - Wear dark-colored clothes made of tightly woven fabrics and a hat that shields your face, neck and ears.

-- Wear sunglasses to protect your eyes and the skin around your eyes.
+- Wear sunglasses to protect your eyes and the skin around them.

-- Use a sunscreen that is at least SPF 30, applying it all over your body and lips.
-Reapply at least every two hours—and after swimming or sweating.
+- Apply sunscreen all over your body and lips and reapply at least every two hours—and after swimming or sweating.
+Learn more about picking the right sunscreen in the infographic below.

-- Routinely inspect your skin for any spots or changes in color or appearance.
+Most skin cancer cases are curable if diagnosed and treated early enough.
+Inspecting your skin for any spots or changes in color or appearance is important, as new spots or changes may indicate cancer.
 If you have any concerns, see your doctor.